Here's a list of holiday events happening in Spokane, North Idaho

 Rathdrum

-• Deck the Homes, the community lighting contest includes three categories: The Christmas Vacation theme will be a people’s choice award; a Christmas Story, in which organizers are looking for the best display with an organized theme; and the Rankin and Bass display using light animation and/or inflatables.
+Deck the Homes, a community lighting contest, includes three categories: The Christmas Vacation theme will be a people’s choice award; a Christmas Story, in which organizers are looking for the best display with an organized theme; and the Rankin and Bass display using light animation and/or inflatables.

 Judging will take place on Dec.
 10-11, and 17-18 between 4 and 8 p.m.
 Registration closes Dec.
 3 and winners will be announced by Dec.
 20.